unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 # Custom Gateway Applications

-By itself, Gateway Engine hosts Custom Gateway Applications (CGA) and Gateway Message Queuing server waits for incoming requests from Custom Gateway Applications, so, without a Custom Gateway Application to host, Gateway Engine doesn't really do much.
-This section is dedicated to defining how Custom Gateway Applications fit into the Gateway Engine hosting framework.
+By itself, ExositeReady™ Gateway Engine (GWE) hosts Custom Gateway Applications (CGA) and Gateway Message Queuing server waits for incoming requests from Custom Gateway Applications, so, without a Custom Gateway Application to host, GWE does not really do much.
+This section is dedicated to defining how Custom Gateway Applications fit into the GWE hosting framework.

 The illustration, below, shows the basic layout of a typical IoT gateway from the physical layer up to the cloud.

 ![communication_topology](/exositeready/gwe/communication_topology.png)

-This illustration shows an application written in the context of and hosted by Gateway Engine.
+This illustration shows an application written in the context of and hosted by GWE.
 As shown, the custom application has flexible options as far as how it can communicate on the internet and with Exosite.
-As a developer of a CGA, you may choose to use the Gateway Message Queue (GMQ) for writing sensor data, Device Client (GDC) for reading configuration data and some other tool like `curl` or another library for some other service (e.g. ntpdate, ping, a nodejs library, etc.).
+As a developer of a CGA, you may choose to use the Gateway Message Queue (GMQ) for writing sensor data, Device Client (GDC) for reading configuration data and some other tool like `curl` or another library for some other service (e.g., ntpdate, ping, a nodejs library, etc.).

 The Custom Gateway Application is the customized logic the developer writes for a specific IoT solution.
-A Custom Gateway Application should be designed to be installed via the Gateway Engine installer and OTAU feature.
+A Custom Gateway Application should be designed to be installed via the GWE installer and OTAU feature.

-## Get the Gateway Engine Development Tools
+## Get the GWE Development Tools

-Navigate to the [Release Packages!](release_packages.md) section and download the latest copy of Gateway Engine to your development machine.
+Navigate to the [Release Packages](release_packages.md) section and download the latest copy of GWE to your development machine.

-It is highly recommended that you create a virtual Python environment before installing Gateway Engine onto your development machine.
+It is highly recommended that you create a virtual Python environment before installing GWE onto your development machine.

 ```
 pip install virtualenvwrapper
 mkvirtualenv gwe-devtools --python=python2.7
 ```

-Unpack the Gateway Engine release and install the development tools.
+Unpack the GWE release and install the development tools.
 If using a virtual python environment, make sure to activate it with `workon gwe-devtools` before proceeding.

 ```
 mkdir ~/sandbox